Roxbury, Boston: Primary and secondary schools

 Students in Roxbury are served by Boston Public Schools (BPS).
 BPS assigns students based on preferences of the applicants and priorities of students in various zones.
 Roxbury contains Boston Latin Academy, Madison Park Technical Vocational High School and John D. O'Bryant School of Mathematics & Science, 7–12 secondary schools and two of the city's three exam schools.
-Roxbury Charter High Public School is located elsewhere in the area.
+Roxbury Charter High Public School was located in the area from 2003 to 2006.

 Roxbury High School was once located on Greenville Avenue.

 The Boston Public Schools' pilot schools have a great partnership that was launched in 1994 among Mayor Thomas M. Menino, the Boston School Committee, superintendent, and the Boston Teachers Union.
 The pilot schools were created to be models of educational innovation and to serve as research and development sites for effective urban public schools.
 Pilot schools are part of the school district but have over budget, staffing, governance, curriculum/assessment, and the school calendar to provide increased flexibility to organize schools and staffing to meet the needs of students and families.
 Roxbury has six Horace Mann Charter Schools, which is also called the district charter schools.
 Alternative school is when a student that just came to America, helps students has a strong start in the Boston Public schools.
 There are other programs that help students that are over-age or off-track, who need to go to school at night, has disabilities, and has disciplinary issues.
 Turnaround schools allows Boston Public Schools to come into the school to assist their lowest-performing schools by changing the staff, increasing class time, and adding new supports for students.
 With these flexibilities, the "Level 4" schools can access new tools to that can increase improvement in performance.